hashicorp/nomad/website/source/docs/agent/config.html.md

     and has no default.
   * `meta`: This is a key/value mapping of metadata pairs.
 This is a free-form map and can contain any string values.
+  * `iface`: This is a string to force network fingerprinting to use a specific network interface

 ## Atlas Options